Macedonian Ruins

 “Martha, Martha, you are worried and troubled about many things, but one thing is needed.
 Mary has chosen the best part; it will not be taken away from her.”
 Luke 10:41-42 (NET)

-Seems like Martha was a bit of a 'controller.'
-The best definition of a 'controller' I've run across refers to someone who freaks out when something or someone is outside of their control.
+It seems like Martha was a bit of a 'controller.'
+The best definition of a 'controller' I've found refers to someone who freaks out when something or someone is outside of their control.

 Three issues come to light in this passage: